EngineerPehr/flashcardApp/README.md

 ### CardForm

 This component is used by `AddCard` and `EditCard` to create a set of card data that is used to generate a new card or update an existing card, respectively.
 It is passed a deck id, a card object, a `setCard` function to pass the altered card back to `AddCard` or `EditCard`, the parent component's respective `submitHandler`, and add, a boolean for if a card is being added versus edited.
 Submits are handled by the parent component due to the difference in functionallity.
-The controls at the bottom are toggle based on the value of add, with true rendering `Save` and `Done` buttons while false renders `Submit` and `Cancel` buttons.
+The controls at the bottom are toggled based on the value of add, with true rendering `Save` and `Done` buttons while false renders `Submit` and `Cancel` buttons.

 ### AddCard